Hate Plus Game Cover

 • “The art style is fairly generic, though the sepia-photo visuals do provide some fresh realism and believability to the story.”

-The game's atmosphere is characterized by a cohesive sci-fi aesthetic, enhanced by a fitting soundtrack and a futuristic user interface, creating an engaging experience in the adult visual novel genre.
-Unlike more oppressive settings, players enjoy a more relaxed vibe aboard a spacecraft, with a modern societal backdrop that contrasts with traditional sci-fi narratives.
-Overall, the atmosphere effectively supports both the storytelling and character interactions.
+The game's atmosphere is characterized by a vibrant sci-fi setting, enhanced by a fitting soundtrack and a futuristic user interface, creating an engaging experience in the adult visual novel genre.
+Unlike more oppressive sci-fi narratives, this game offers a more relaxed ambiance as players navigate their spacecraft, with a modern societal backdrop that complements the storytelling.
+Overall, the cohesive elements contribute to a unique and immersive atmosphere.

 • “Maintaining its sci-fi atmosphere with the music and futuristic UI glues all the pieces together for a great experience in the AVN genre.”

-• “That being mentioned, the game's soundtrack fits really well with the atmosphere, whether it's reading a whole dark, novel-sized text log or conversations between you and your AI companion.”
+• “That being mentioned, the game's soundtrack fits really well with the atmosphere, whether you're reading a whole dark, novel-sized text log or having conversations between you and your AI companion.”

 • “The atmosphere isn't as oppressive as in analogue, since you're just chilling in your spacecraft during a flight instead of negotiating with strange AIs on a derelict space colony ship that's about to explode.”